LTD Benefit Offsets

 Key Points

-- 50% rate - You keep half of any excess
+- Only the excess is offset, at 50% — you keep half of any amount above the baseline

 What Counts as Outside Income